 Why you should Bet on the New England Patriots Odds to win Super Bowl 50

-It’s time for the much-awaited NFL playoffs, and according to New England supporters, it’s the Patriots world; everyone else is simply living in it on borrowed time.
-Yes, the injuries are aplenty, the Patriots finished the 2015-16 regular season NFL odds by losing four of their last six games (including the last two in a row against divisional rivals Jets and Dolphins) after a splendid 10-0 start, and the superhuman Bill Belichick is looking more ordinary by the day.
+It’s time for the much-awaited Super Bowl betting preview for the playoffs, and according to New England supporters, it’s the Patriots world; everyone else is simply living in it on borrowed time.
+Yes, the injuries are aplenty, the Patriots finished the 2015-16 regular season by losing four of their last six games (including the last two in a row against divisional rivals Jets and Dolphins) after a splendid 10-0 start, and the superhuman Bill Belichick is looking more ordinary by the day.
 Heck, the Pats won’t even enjoy the luxury of home-field advantage if they get to the AFC Championship game; that honor belongs to the Denver Broncos.

 But don’t tell that to Patriots.